-Your selection of file organization may have to take into account the access modes that you will use to store and retrieve your data.
+Your selection of file organization may have to take into account your choice of data storage device.
+In addition, your selection of file organization and device may have to take into account the access modes that you will use to store and retrieve your data.